Paige Young Images Used In Art and Merchandise. Paintings By Paige Young. (Updated 10/12/22) Previously Unseen Images. (Some Are NSFW)

-According to author Duke Haney: the successful Playmate puzzle series was released periodically, in groups of 4 Playmates at a time.
-Paige’s “group” included Cynthia Myers,Gwen Wong and DeDe Lind and was released in 70/71.
+“The successful Playmate puzzle series was released periodically, in groups of 4 Playmates at a time.
+Paige’s group included Cynthia Myers,Gwen Wong and DeDe Lind.
+It was released in 70/71.”

-Haney describes the lid of the Playmate puzzle:
+Haney describes the lid of the Playmate puzzle.

-“The mini-centerfold measures 3×6.5 and two were two included with every puzzle.
+“The mini-centerfold measures 3×6.5 and two were included with every puzzle.
 One was folded so that only the face of the girl was visible through the opaque cap on the can.
 This was so that the buyer knew which puzzle it was, which Playmate.
 There are four pictured on the can itself.
 Then there was another mini-centerfold inside the can.
 This one wasn’t creased like the one below the lid.
 These pictures were guides to be referenced while piecing together the puzzle.
 Only one would have been necessary but hey…”

-Haney says Playmates “never received residuals, Playboy owned the photos outright.” and that “The last of the puzzles were released in 1973, so Paige would have certainly been alive when her puzzle was released.”
+Haney says Playmates “never received residuals, Playboy owned the photos outright.”
+And that “The last of the puzzles were released in 1973, so Paige would have certainly been alive when her puzzle was released.”

-*NOTE* All of Paige’s paintings that follow, were publicly posted on Pinterest and Facebook.
+*NOTE* Almost all of images of Paige’s paintings that follow, were publicly posted on Pinterest and/or Facebook.

 PETER GOWLAND’S GIRLS exhibit and book curated by Thom Schrimbock 2016

-To mark the 100th birthday of Peter Gowland ZEPHYR – Space for Photography in Mannheim & Reiss-Engelhorn Museums curated “Peter Gowland’s Girls”, the first international exhibition of his lifework.
+To mark the 100th birthday of Peter Gowland ZEPHYR – Space for Photography in Mannheim & Reiss-Engelhorn Museums curated “Peter Gowland’s Girls,” the first international exhibition of his lifework.
 “Peter Gowland’s Girls” showcases some 200 works selected from Peter Gowland’s estate, which comprises tens of thousands of superb prints and slides, including the most sensational, most elegant and most daring pictures from his unparalleled career as a pin-up photographer.
 The exhibition displays his portraits of stars like Joan Collins and Jayne Mansfield, his work for “Playboy” and “Rolling Stone”, and his pictures for innumerable calendars and magazines from the 1940s to the 1970s. frompetergowlandphotography.com

 Photo below is from the book “Peter Gowland’s Girls.”
-Labeled “Unknown” (model)
+Labeled “Unknown”